Table of Contents

 - Lactate ↑

-Blood: The differential blood count mostly shows leukocytosis with left shift, CRP ↑ and procalcitonin ↑.
+Blood: The differential blood count mostly shows leukocytosis with left shift, C-reactive protein (CRP) ↑ and procalcitonin ↑.

-- Signs of increased cranial pressure as result of diffuse brain edema or hydrocephalus
+- Signs of increased cranial pressure as a result of diffuse brain edema or hydrocephalus

 - Changes in density due to accumulations of purulence in the ventricles